GameOverture/HyWebsite/mkdocs/docs/getting-started/install.md

 > If using Visual Studio, installing *Qt Visual Studio Tools* extension is recommended for Qt-aware debugging and UI file navigation

-## 🔸Running the Editor for the First Time
+## Running the Editor for the First Time

 Whenever HyEditor launches, it checks whether it can find where the Harmony Engine project is located.